 What is here?

 This website contains biographies of artists and musicians with links to websites so you can learn more about them.
-Students come to class saying they are more familiar with music than the art we discuss.
-Music seems common in our experiences in huge music streaming services where you can download recordings or stream them.
+Students tend to come to class saying they are more familiar with music than the art we discuss.
+Music seems common in our experiences, especially in huge music streaming services where you can download recordings or stream them.
 The abundance of these resources is enormous compared to 40 years ago and there is an overwhelming amount information to sort through.
 Cable subscribers, for example, might watch only a handful out of 1,000 or so chanels, and they rarely have time to see them all, even once.

 Portable Art and Music?